Why Is My Sugar Clumping, And How To Stop It

 Sugar will last indefinitely.
-That is, it’s shelf life is forever.
+That is, its shelf life is forever.
 However, there’s a problem I’ve had in the past… Clumped sugar.
-So how in the world do you keep it from clumping?
+So, how in the world do you stop it from clumping?

 First, I’m into practical prepping and preparedness.
-Although we don’t consume much sugar anymore, it is one of the many dry food staples that we’ve stored in bulk.
-Not only does it provide extra, but food prices always go up, right?
-So it makes good common sense.
+Sugar is one of the many dry food staples we’ve stored in bulk.

-We use Gamma Lids on these for convenient access (and some of our other accessible food storage too).
+We use Gamma Lids on these (and some of our other accessible food storage, too) for convenient access.

-The problem has been after awhile (not exactly sure how long it took) the white sugar got hard.
-In fact it can get very hard indeed!
-I’ll give you some suggestions how to “un clump” the sugar in a minute…
+The problem has been that after a while (I’m not exactly sure how long it took), the white sugar got hard.
+In fact, it can get very hard indeed!
+I’ll give you some suggestions on how to ” unclump” the sugar in a minute.

 How to Prevent White Sugar Clumping

 So, why is the sugar clumped?
-How to prevent it from clumping in the first place?
+How can it be prevented from clumping in the first place?

-Unlike brown sugar, white sugar seems to be pretty dry.
-I didn’t think it would be a problem.
-But here’s what I believe happened.
+Unlike brown sugar, white sugar is pretty dry to begin with.
+I thought it wouldn’t be a problem for my 5-gallon bucket of white sugar, but here’s what I believe happened.

 How to Un-Clump White Sugar

+My 5-gallon bucket of hardened white sugar?
 I had to chip away at it.
-It took a good amount of effort to break the top layer into chunks.
+Breaking the top layer into chunks took some effort.

 Unclump?
 De-clump?
 Whatever you call it, I used a food processor.

-Mrs.J’s Cuisinart ‘Pro Classic’ food processor worked well.
-I kept pulsing it on and off, and then let it run steady for a bit.
-This process brought it back to granulated sugar (with some powder too – given the food processor action).
+It worked well enough.
+I kept pulsing it on and off and then let it run steady.
+This process brought it back to granulated sugar (with some powder, too – given the food processor action).

 Domino Sugar says…

-“Granulated sugar will harden when exposed to any type of moisture.
+“Granulated sugar will harden when exposed to any moisture.
 Here is an easy way to make hardened granulated sugar soft again —

 - Preheat oven to lowest temperature, 150-200 degrees.